 (4) The following provision shall be added as a new Section 4.5: “4.5 Security.
 In order to secure all payment obligations of Company to Customer hereunder, Company shall cause its Guarantor to execute and deliver to Customer guaranty agreements in the total amount of $10,000,000.
-In order to secure all payment obligations of Customer to Company hereunder, Customer shall cause its Guarantor to execute and deliver to Company a quaranty agreement in the amount of $10,000,000.

 (5) The following provision shall be added as a new Section 4.6: “4.6 Collateral Requirement/Termination Payment Threshold.
-If at any time and from time to time during the tem of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed $10,000,000, such Party as the Beneficiary Party may request the other Party to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $10,000,000 (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
+If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed $10,000,000, such Party as the Beneficiary Party may request the other Party to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $10,000,000 (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
 The Letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
 On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $250,000).
 For purposes of this Section 4.6, the calculation of “Termination Payment” shall include all amounts owed but not yet paid by one Party to the other Party whether or not such amounts are then due, for performance already provided pursuant to any and all Transactions”.

 (6) The following definitions shall be added to Appendix “1” General Provisions • Usage and Definitions:

-““Guarantor” means as to Company, Company’s ultimate parent companies, Enron Corp. and Peoples Energy Corp., and as to Customer, Customer’s ultimate parent, NUI Corporation.
+““Guarantor” means as to Company, Company’s ultimate parent companies, Enron Corp. and Peoples Energy Corp.

 “Letter of Credit” means an irrevocable standby letter of credit established by a Party (the “Account Party”) and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the “Beneficiary Party”).

-“Material Adverse Change” means (i) with respect to Customer, Customer shall have senior, unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor’s Corporation below BBB- or (ii) with respect to Company, Enron Corp. or People Energy Corp. shall have senior, unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor’s Corporation below BBB-.”
+“Material Adverse Change” means (i) with respect to Customer, Customer shall have senior, unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor’s Corporation below BBB- or (ii) with respect to Company, Enron Corp. or Peoples Energy Corp. shall have senior, unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor’s Corporation below BBB-.”

 (7) Except as otherwise amended, the Agreement shall remain in full force and effect herein.

-IN WITNESS WHEREOF, the Parties hereto have caused this Amendment to be executed in multiple orginals on this ___ day of __________, 2001.
+IN WITNESS WHEREOF, the Parties hereto have caused this Amendment to be executed in multiple originals on this ___ day of __________, 2001.

 enovate, LLC Allegheny Energy Supply Company, LLC